Kieron Cadogan

-Kieron James Nathan Cadogan (born 16 August 1990) is an English professional footballer who plays for Sevenoaks Town as a right winger or forward.
+Kieron James Nathan Cadogan (born 16 August 1990) is an English professional footballer who plays for Corinthian-Casuals as a right winger or forward.

 Club career

 Crystal Palace

 Cadogan came through the Crystal Palace Academy where he caused a stir as an effective right winger as his considerable skill and crossing ability made him a formidable opponent for full backs.
 He became a regular for the Crystal Palace Reserve side and scored his first hat-trick against Lewes Reserves.
 In a pre-season friendly on 14 July 2008 away to Aldershot Town, Cadogan was tackled in the final kick of the game, fracturing his ankle and was out injured for 11 weeks.
 Regardless, he so impressed manager Neil Warnock, that he was offered a professional contract which he signed within days of his 18th birthday.
 In Cadogan's first professional league match for Crystal Palace on 7 April 2009 against Coventry City, when having only been on the pitch 10 minutes, after a through ball from Victor Moses, Cadogan rounded the keeper and scored in the 72nd minute.
 Cadogan made a further three appearances that season from the bench.
 He also played for the reserves where he scored a further 17 goals alongside 11 assists.
 He finished top goal scorer for the Totesport.com Central Division.

 The following season Cadogan went on a month loan to League 2 side Burton Albion where he made three appearances.

 In 2010–11 Cadogan, alongside his teammate Wilfried Zaha had a full pre-season with the Crystal Palace first team, going on tour and playing pre-season friendlies stamping their place as a part of the squad.
 Cadogan had a particularly impressive game against Brentford the week before the championship campaign opened, scoring a goal and showing his quality against league opposition under the eyes of the new manager.
 Cadogan then went on to start the first game of the season for Crystal Palace making his full debut under George Burley in the 3–2 win against Leicester City, assisting Darren Ambrose's goal.
 On 24 August 2010, in the second round of the League Cup game away to Portsmouth where Edgar Davids made his Crystal Palace debut, Cadogan came off the bench in the 68th minute.
 His cross forced Portsmouth's Ibrahima Sonko to score an own goal bringing the result to 1–1 forcing the game into extra time and then to penalties.
 Although Cadogan scored in the penalty shoot out, Crystal Palace went on to lose the game (4–3) on penalties.